Dear all, I am conducting job evaluations and I would like to have an insight into the HAY Guide Chart-Profile Method. Could anybody help?

 The Common Element

 There are a number of different methods of job evaluation.
-Some compare whole jobs, the majority look at factors or elements which are common between jobs, such as knowledge, skills, experience, mental effort and responsibility.
-The Hay scheme is based on the analysis of three common elements, each element being measured on a separate guide chart which is set out like a grid.
-The elements are:-
+Some compare whole jobs, the majority look at factors or elements that are common between jobs, such as knowledge, skills, experience, mental effort, and responsibility.
+The Hay scheme is based on the analysis of three common elements, each element being measured on a separate guide chart that is set out like a grid.
+The elements are:

 The sum total of every kind of capability or skill, however acquired, needed for acceptable job performance.